How To Write A Thank You For Your Purchase Note [Templates]

 This is good ol' fashion customer service 101.

 The most basic ‘thank you for your purchase’ note goes a long way in delighting your customer - and delighting your customer means that they'll remember you.

-But it’s true authenticity in a handwritten note that makes your customer feel truly loved.
+But it’s the true authenticity in a handwritten note that makes your customer feel truly loved.

 It might be for a customer, or a friend, a business partner.
 If there’s a reason to show kindness, take it and show thanks.